parikshit-rs/URL-Shortener/README.md

 > styles.css is provided in public folder.
 Although I did not spend much time in writing this, pardon the not so beautiful interface :p

-### Step 6: To run the this web application, follow these steps:
+### Step 6: To run the web application, follow these steps:
 1. Make sure that MongoDB is running on your machine.
 2. Open a terminal or command prompt and navigate to the project directory.
 3. Run the following command to start the server: